Foundation stone by Sonia Gandhi at Atal Tunnel missing, says Congress, warns of protest

 The Himachal Pradesh unit of the Congress on Monday threatened to launch a statewide protest against the alleged removal of a foundation stone laid by party president Sonia Gandhi at the newly inaugurated Atal Tunnel, reported NDTV.

-In a letter to Chief Minister Jairam Thakur, state party president Kuldeep Singh Rathore warned of a protest if the missing foundation stone is not re-installed.
+In a letter to Chief Minister Jairam Thakur, state party president Kuldeep Singh Rathore warned of a protest if the missing foundation stone was not re-installed.
 “This is an undemocratic, unconventional and illegal step,” he said.

-Rathore further claimed that anti-social elements have destroyed or removed many foundation stones laid by the Congress between 2012 and 2017, and claimed that no action has been against the culprits so far, The Indian Express reported.
+Rathore further claimed that anti-social elements have destroyed or removed many foundation stones laid by the Congress between 2012 and 2017, and said that no action has been against the culprits so far, The Indian Express reported.
 “The history of the state is being tampered with,” he added.

 Two party leaders, Hari Chand Sharma and Gialchhen Thakur, have filed a police complaint seeking an inquiry into how the foundation stone has gone missing.